ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

 Hit the url: http://127.0.0.1:42518/tests/runner.cfm to run your tests.
 The test will run and fail as expected.
-As we use BDD we will write the real test.
+As we use BDD we will write the real specs:

-### 8.2 - Now let's update our tests once again

 ```js